digvijay778/Movie-Match/README.md

 - 👥 **User Registration & Login**
   Secure authentication using JWT.

+- 👤 **User Profiles**
+  View user profiles displaying their bio, favorite genres, and a full list of their movie reviews.

+- ⭐ **Movie Review System**
+  Share your thoughts on movies, give them a rating out of 10, and browse a public feed of reviews from the    community.

 - 🎭 **Set Favorite Movie Genres**
   Choose your favorite genres to personalize your profile.